Ziggeo/ziggeo-wordpress-plugin/readme.txt

 6. Working with templates - nice layout of parameters and their description
 7. Working with templates - managing templates
 8. Working with templates - editing templates
-9. Working with templates - videowall templates setup

 = Global Defaults =
-10. Your old setup is now used as fallback
+9. Your old setup is now used as fallback

 = Comments =
-11. More options for comments.
+10. More options for comments.

 = Editing Post =
-12. Editor buttons
+11. Editor buttons

 == Bridges to new places ==